Quasitriangular structures of the double of a finite group: Introduction

-We note that a number of results in this paper could be stated in greater generality than given.
-In particular, Lemma \ref{lem:ABM2.1} is just a specific instance of the general ansatz of splitting a given algebraic object into distinct pieces (not necessarily with the same structure) and using this decomposition to analyze the original object.
-The lemma in particular can be used to give various generalizations of Theorem \ref{thm:morphisms} and \citep[Theorem 2.2]{ABM} to morphisms between various combinations of bismash (co)product Hopf algebras.
+We note that some of the results in this paper could be stated in greater generality than given.
+In particular, \cref{lem:ABM3.1} is just a specific instance of the general ansatz of splitting a given algebraic object into distinct pieces (not necessarily with the same structure) and using this decomposition to analyze the original object.
+The lemma in particular can be used to give various generalizations of \cref{thm:morphisms} and \citep[Theorem 3.2]{ABM} to morphisms between various combinations of bismash (co)product Hopf algebras.
 This in turn becomes a description of weak $R$-matrices and quasitriangular structures on bismash products in much the same fashion.
 However, doing so in such generality results in lengthy lists of equations for which the author is unable to find meaningful structure or simplifications.
-As such we restrict focus to the doubles of groups, where the equations take on a reasonably straightforward description in group theoretical terms.
+As such we have opted to restrict focus to the doubles of groups, where the equations take on a reasonably straightforward description in group theoretical terms.

 The paper is structured as follows.
-In Section \ref{sec:prelim} we introduce the relevant notation and background.
-In Section \ref{sec:weak-Rs} we characterize all Hopf algebra morphisms $\DDG\to\D(G)$, which is equivalently a description of all weak $R$-matrices.
-In Sections \ref{sec:group-com} and \ref{sec:dual-com} we compute the equivalent conditions for a weak $R$-matrix to have the appropriate commutation relationship with the comultiplication.
-Finally, in Section \ref{sec:qts} we combine these results to describe all quasitriangular structures of $\D(G)$.
-Finally in Section \ref{sec:ribbons} we consider when two quasitriangular structures are equivalent under $\Aut(\D(G))$, and compute the ribbon elements for any quasitriangular structure.
+In \cref{sec:prelim} we introduce the relevant notation and background.
+In \cref{sec:weak-Rs} we characterize all Hopf algebra morphisms $\DDG\to\D(G)$.
+As in \citep{MR1624475}, we call these the weak $R$-matrices.
+In \cref{sec:group-com,sec:dual-com} we compute the equivalent conditions for a weak $R$-matrix to have the appropriate commutation relationship with the comultiplication.
+In \cref{sec:qts} we combine these results to describe all quasitriangular structures of $\D(G)$.
+We then show that a ribbon element exists for each quasitriangular structure and explicitly describe them in \cref{sec:ribbon}. \Cref{sec:equivalence} investigates the equivalence of quasitriangular structures under $\Aut(\D(G))$.
+Finally, \cref{sec:factor} determines when an arbitrary quasitriangular structure is factorizable.